 Is black tea safe during pregnancy?
 It is no secret that real tea contains caffeine.
-The amount of substance depends on the type of real tea you choose.
-So is black tea good or bad during pregnancy?
+The amount of substance depends on the type of tea you choose.
+So is it good or bad during pregnancy?
 Not all real teas are produced in the same way and some are almost as strong as the coffee.
-Therefore it is the best to follow the instruction, which applies to both coffee and tea.
+Therefore it is best to follow the instructions, which applies to both coffee and tea.

 Caffeine intake in pregnancy should be reduced to 200 mg per day.
-In this case you should drink 2 cups of coffee per day.
+In this case, you can drink 2 cups of coffee per day.
 Due to the fact that caffeine can affect your blood pressure, it is certainly dangerous to exceed that caffeine quantity.

 Most pregnant women are careful and keep avoiding coffee, while they forget that real tea also contains caffeine.
 Therefore, let’s look at how much tea you can drink during the 9 months without risking children’s health.

-Probably you look the ingredients of your favorite tea.
-Usually you see a lot of herbs and natural ingredients that look completely harmless.
+I am sure that you look at the ingredients of your favorite drink.
+Usually, there are a lot of herbs and natural ingredients that look completely harmless.
 However, some types of tea contain substances that are potentially dangerous for pregnant women.

-In average, the tea leaves contain 3% of the caffeine by weight.
+On average, the tea leaves contain 3% of the caffeine by weight.
 However, the percentage can range from 1.4 to 4.5%.
-Therefore, it is important to understand that the same type of tea can have different amount of caffeine.
+Therefore, it is important to understand that the same type of tea can have different amounts of caffeine.

 The amount depends from the processing type, water temperature and steeping time of tea leaves in the water.

-For example, a real tea that soaked in a hot water for a long time will be stronger and contain more caffeine.
-At the same time small tea leaves will release more caffeine than larger tea leaves.
+For example, a real tea that soaked in hot water for a long time will be stronger and contain more caffeine.
+At the same time, small leaves will release more caffeine than larger ones.

-Black tea contains from 23-110 mg of caffeine but for general guidance we can say that 1 cup of black tea (2 dcl) has 47 mg of caffeine on average.
+Black tea contains 23-110 mg of caffeine but for general guidance, we can say that 1 cup of the drink (2 dcl) has 47 mg of caffeine on average.

-Once you know how much caffeine is in your tea, it is much easier to decide whether it is healthy or not during pregnancy.
-For example, if your favorite tea contains 20 mg of caffeine, then you don’t need to give up drinking tea.
-If it doesn’t contain other potentially dangerous substances for your pregnancy then you can drink it in normal amounts.
+Once you know how much caffeine is in your cup, it is much easier to decide whether it is healthy or not during pregnancy.
+For example, if your favorite tea contains 20 mg of caffeine, then you don’t need to give up drinking it.
+If it doesn’t contain other potentially dangerous substances for the pregnancy then you can drink it in normal amounts.

 Consuming caffeine during pregnancy may have certain risks.
 Morning coffee or a cup of black tea won’t jeopardize the normal development of the fetus.
-But any exaggeration can cause some unnecessary troubles to the fetus.
+But any exaggeration can cause some unnecessary troubles.
 Fetus absorbs caffeine through the placenta and the umbilical cord.

-Caffeine also affects other aspects of the fetus health.
-It is known that caffeine increases its heart rate, which may affect its intrauterine movement.
+Caffeine also affects other aspects of the fetus’s health.
+It is known that caffeine increases his heart rate, which may affect its intrauterine movement.
 Caffeine is a diuretic, which can affect the eating of the fetus.
-The substance causes a lower absorption of iron and calcium from the blood, which may hamper the different developmental stages of the fetus.
+The substance causes a lower absorption of iron and calcium from the blood, which may hamper the different fetus developmental stages.

-As we have already mentioned, drinking black tea and other real teas is not recommendable during pregnancy because they contain caffeine.
+As I have already mentioned, drinking black tea and other real teas is not recommendable during pregnancy because they contain caffeine.
 Therefore, it is advisable that you limit your caffeine intake.
-Caffeine is in black tea, oolong tea, pu’erh tea and green tea.
+Caffeine is in black tea, oolong, pu’erh, and green tea.

 Teas that contain ingredients such as St. John’s Wort, ginseng, licorice and yarrow are also on the list of unwanted teas during pregnancy.

-You should also limit drinking chai tea and chamomile tea, despite its beneficial effects.
-Generally speaking, you can enjoy in a cup of chamomile tea under normal circumstances.
+You should also limit drinking chai and chamomile, despite its beneficial effects.
+Generally speaking, you can enjoy a cup of chamomile tea under normal circumstances.

 A few other teas are not recommendable during pregnancy.
 Some people discourage drinking pomegranate tea because of possible side-effects, although there is no scientific evidence of them.
-Although pomegranate is an excellent source of vitamin C and helps with immune function, it is still nor recommendable to drink during pregnancy because its side-effects are still not scientifically proven.
+Although pomegranate is an excellent source of vitamin C and helps with immune function, it is still not recommended to drink during pregnancy because its side-effects are still not scientifically proven.

-You can drink hibiscus, rosemary and sage teas in smaller quantities with the prior discussion with your doctor.
+You can drink hibiscus, rosemary, and sage in smaller quantities with the prior discussion with your doctor.

-If you will drink teas that are on so-called safe list, you have nothing to worry about.
-In fact, it is recommendable that you enjoy drinking them during the pregnancy due to its positive effects.
+If you will drink those that are on the so-called safe list, you have nothing to worry about.
+In fact, it is recommendable that you enjoy drinking them due to its positive effects.

 Teas on the safe list